 An analysis of 10 years of FDA data offers compelling evidence that common Parkinson’s drugs, which are also used to treat restless leg syndrome, can have nasty behavioral side effects.

 A class of drugs called dopamine agonists, used mainly to treat Parkinson’s disease, has long been suspected of causing strange psychological side effects, such as compulsive gambling and sexual activity.
-But a meta-analysis published today in JAMA Internal Medicine aims to settle the question and change the way doctors, patients, and regulators handle the drugs.
+But a meta-analysis published today in

 The analysis of adverse events reported to the Food and Drug Administration over a 10-year period linked the drugs to excessive gambling and sexual behaviors, but also to shopping sprees, stealing, and binge eating.
 More incidents stemmed from the use of pramipexole and ropinirole than from other drugs in the class.